Alternation acyclic tournaments: Direct counting using the largest maximum order

 \section{Direct counting using the largest maximum order}

-By Theorem~\ref{thm:alta-arc}, given an alternation acyclic tournament $T$, after fixing a linear extension $\pi$ of the partial order $\rawalk$, there is a unique parent function $p$ such that the biordered forest encoded by $(\pi,p)$ induces $T$.
+By Proposition~\ref{prop:alta-arc}, given an alternation acyclic tournament $T$, after fixing a linear extension $\pi$ of the partial order $\rawalk$, there is a unique parent function $p$ such that the biordered forest encoded by $(\pi,p)$ induces $T$.
 In this section we fix one such linear extension for each alternation acyclic tournament and describe how to recognize the valid pairs $(\pi,p)$.
 This will allow us to directly count alternation acyclic tournaments of various kinds.

-\begin{definition} For an alternation acyclic tournament $T$ on $\{1,\ldots,n\}$, we define the {\em largest maximal order} to be the permutation $\lambda=\lambda(1)\cdots\lambda(n)$, in which for each $k$, the vertex $\lambda(k)$ is the largest maximal element in the poset obtained by restricting the partial order $\rawalk$ to the set $\{\lambda(1),\ldots,\lambda(k)\}$.
-We call the unique pair $(\lambda,p)$ inducing $T$ the {\em largest maximal representation of $T$}. \end{definition} Note that the largest maximal order is necessarily a linear extension of the partial order $\rawalk$.
+\begin{definition} For an alternation acyclic tournament $T$ on $\{1,\ldots,n\}$, we define the {\em largest maximal order} to be the permutation $\lambda=\lambda(1)\cdots\lambda(n)$, given recursively as follows: \begin{enumerate} \item $\lambda(n)$ is the largest maximal element of $\{1,\ldots,n\}$ ordered by $\rawalk$. \item Once $\lambda(j)$ has been determined for all $j>k$, $\lambda(k)$ is the largest maximal element in the poset obtained by restricting the partial order $\rawalk$ to $\{1,\ldots,n\}- \{\lambda(k+1),\ldots,\lambda(n)\}$. \end{enumerate} We call the unique pair $(\lambda,p)$ inducing $T$ the {\em largest maximal representation of $T$}. \end{definition} Note that the largest maximal order is necessarily a linear extension of the partial order $\rawalk$, and that each $\lambda(k)$ is the largest maximal element in the poset obtained by restricting the partial order $\rawalk$ to the set $\{\lambda(1),\ldots,\lambda(k)\}$.
 For example, the largest maximal order for the tournament induced by the pair $(\pi,p)$ shown in Figure~\ref{fig:arcs} is $125346$, and the largest maximal representation is shown in Figure~\ref{fig:arcs-lmax}.
-It is easy to verify that this diagram induces the same tournament, the fact that this is the largest maximal representation will be easily verifiable using Theorem~\ref{thm:lmaxchar} below.
+It is easy to verify that this diagram induces the same tournament, the fact that this is the largest maximal representation will be easily verifiable using Proposition~\ref{prop:lmaxchar} below.

-\begin{remark} Consider the largest maximal representation shown in Figure~\ref{fig:arcs-lmax-rem}.
+\begin{remark} {\em Consider the largest maximal representation shown in Figure~\ref{fig:arcs-lmax-rem}.
 Here $\pi(4)=4$ is the largest maximal element of the set $\{1,2,5,4\}$ because we have $5\desc 3\asc 4$ and so $5\srawalk 4$ holds.
-We only discarded the vertex $3$ from the set of elements to be considered as a maximal element, but we can not correctly interpret the restriction of the partial order to the subset $\{1,2,5,4\}$ without considering the relation of $3$ to $4$ and $5$ in the entire tournament. \end{remark}
+We only discarded the vertex $3$ from the set of elements to be considered as a maximal element, but we can not correctly interpret the restriction of the partial order to the subset $\{1,2,5,4\}$ without considering the relation of $3$ to $4$ and $5$ in the entire tournament.} \end{remark}